 In addition to the award for best fiction, the online magazine or journal that ends up with the most stories selected as "Notable Stories of the Year" will be honored as the year's best publication for online fiction.

 Why Should I Do This?

 The general gripe among writers is that no one pays attention to quality writings, while bad or mediocre writings get lots of attention because they are published in prestigious magazines or written by authors who are good at gaining media attention.
-This award is about countering this trend by promoting the best online writers.
+This award is about countering this trend by promoting the best online writers and stories.

-1) Only stories first published in online literary journals, magazines, and e-zines that have an editorial process, during the 2009 calendar year, are eligible for nomination.
+1) Only stories first published in online literary journals, magazines, and e-zines that have an editorial process, during the 2010 calendar year, are eligible for nomination.
 This means that an editor must have selected the story for publication.
 Self-published stories are not eligible.
-Stories published in the online versions of print journal or magazines are eligible provided that the online version of the journal or magazine is accessible by the general public, and the story was first published in their online edition.
+Stories published in the online versions of print journals or magazines are not eligible even if the story was first published in their online edition.
 Stories reprinted online, but originally published in a print edition, are not eligible.

 3) To be eligible for nomination, a story must be longer than 1,000 words.

 4) In addition to nominations from writers, readers, and editors, the Million Writers Award also uses preliminary judges to nominate stories for the award and to screen nominations from writers, readers, and editors.
 The names of the preliminary judges will be released after the award has been announced.

 5) From all of the nominees, the judges will select the "Notable Stories of the Year."
 From this list of notable stories, Jason Sanford and two other judges will chose the top ten stories of the year.
 The overall winner of the year's award will be selected by a public vote from among the top ten stories of the year.
 The public vote will use a secure voting system.